Central Vacuum Systems

 HEPA vacuum cleaners are highly efficient at removing dust and other small particles from surfaces, such as carpets, floors, and upholstery.
 They are designed to capture even the tiniest particles, which can be missed by regular vacuum cleaners.
 This results in a more thorough and effective cleaning process.

-The level of suction and cleaning level of a HEPA vacuum cleaner depend on its motor.
-The power of a HEPA vacuum cleaners motor is measured in watts with an amp rating that determines the amount of electricity used when operating.
-HEPA vacuum cleaners with high wattage and high amps are powerful cleaning tools.
+The suction power and overall cleaning effectiveness of a HEPA vacuum cleaner are determined by its motor.
+Motor power is measured in watts, and the amp rating indicates the electricity consumption.
+HEPA vacuum cleaners with higher wattage and amp ratings are generally more powerful cleaning tools.

 HEPA vacuum cleaners vary in terms of their attachments, which are crucial components that help clean different types of surfaces and hard-to-reach areas.
 HEPA vacuum cleaners come with attachments and accessories, such as crevice tools, dusting brushes, upholstery tools, extension wands, and floor nozzles.

-Crevice Tools - are thin and long, allowing the user to clean narrow spaces like corners, between cushions, and under the car seats.
+Crevice Tools - are thin and long, allowing the user to clean narrow spaces like corners, between cushions, and under car seats.
 Dusting brushes, on the other hand, are soft and gentle, making them ideal for cleaning delicate surfaces like lampshades, curtains, and blinds.

 Upholstery Tools - are designed to remove dust, pet hair, and other debris from upholstery, mattresses, and stairs.
 They are usually small and have a rotating brush that agitates the fibers to lift dirt and debris.